 Learn to shape young minds at Chatfield while receiving a solid preparation for a career in education, while also earning a degree grounded in liberal arts and faith-based values.
 This program is designed for students who intend to pursue Bachelors’ degrees in early childhood education, and for those who seek employment or career advancement within childcare centers.
-Upon completion of the program, students may apply for a Child Development Associate (CDA) certificate through the CDA National Credentialing Program.

 This concentration also offers four courses for students who wish to pursue a degree in middle or high school education.